Antonio-Iijima/alvin/README.md

 ##### N.B. - The Environment can be viewed from an interactive interpreter session via the special `debug.env` command.

-## The FUNARG Problem
+## The $\text{FUNARG}$ Problem

 The $\text{FUNARG}$ problem concerns handling functions passed as arguments or returned as return values.
-It is technically two problems: the upward and downward $\text{FUNARG}$ problems.
-Any language that desires to have first-class functions must either solve both, or compromise and sacrifice having true first-class functions.
-ALVIN attempts to be in the former category.
+This problem can take two possible forms: upward and downward.
+Any language that desires to have first-class functions must either solve both, or compromise and sacrifice having true first-class functions. $\text{ALVIN}$ attempts to be in the former category.

 ### Function IDs and $\text{FUNARG}$ Access

-Functions in ALVIN are internally implemented as objects.
-When an ALVIN function is created, whether by being defined with `def` or constructed and returned by another function, it initializes with a unique 15-digit ID or tag, e.g. `id:699082600495941.f`.
+Functions in $\text{ALVIN}$ are internally implemented as objects.
+When an $\text{ALVIN}$ function is created, whether by being defined with `def` or constructed and returned by another function, it initializes with a unique 15-digit ID or tag, e.g. `id:699082600495941.f`.
 Functions then use this ID to index a special dictionary `FUNARG`.
 In this dictionary, function IDs are the keys and Environments are the values.
 Every function has its own personal Environment in this dictionary.
 Nothing is contained in a function's $\text{FUNARG}$ environment until the function is called, at which time its parameters are bound to their arguments.

 Now all this is not very useful, except when a function is about to return another function.
 If a function detects that its return value is of the `Function` type, it sets the output function's ID to be its own - effectively giving it access to its own scope - and then calls the output function's `refresh_id()` method, which does two things:

 - Gives the function a new id and deletes the old one from `FUNARG`.
 This is essential for differentiating functions, as will be seen in the __Closures__ section.
 - Either carries over the old or creates a new Environment in `FUNARG` for the new ID

-We now have enough information to see how ALVIN addresses both $\text{FUNARG}$ problems.
+We now have enough information to see how $\text{ALVIN}$ addresses both $\text{FUNARG}$ problems.

-##### N.B. - The `FUNARGS` dictionary can be viewed from an interactive interpreter session via the special `debug.funarg` command.
+##### N.B. - The `FUNARG` dictionary can be viewed from an interactive interpreter session via the special `debug.funarg` command.

 ### The Downward $\text{FUNARG}$ Problem